 Loreto has played a significant role in tertiary education.
 From the early days when Gonzaga Barry founded a teachers’ college, the Loreto Sisters and their colleagues worked in tertiary and adult education throughout Australia.

-In Australia, one of our main roles was the leadership of St Mary’s Hall (1918-1965) and then St Mary’s College (1966-2013) at The University of Melbourne, and our presence continues through Loreto providing a chaplain to the College.
+In Australia, one of our main roles was the leadership of St Mary’s Hall (1918-1965) and then St Mary’s College (1966-2013) at The University of Melbourne.
+Our presence continues through membership on the College Board.

 In Vietnam, Loreto manages two hostels providing safety and support for tertiary students from rural areas.
 With the support of Mary Ward International Australia, Loreto offers tertiary scholarships to young women giving them access to affordable education.